-Whether we are aiming to make SPOT an evaluation tool that can support decision-making and allow for reporting on product portfolio improvement, or seeking to enable consumers to compare products, it is necessary to aggregate the 14 environmental impact factors into a single environmental footprint.
+Whether our impact measurement methodology is used to guide eco-design decisions or to enable consumers to compare products, it is necessary to aggregate the 14 environmental impact factors into a single environmental footprint.
 This is carried out in two stages.